 If you are a business or property owner in California, it is important to understand the basics of slip and fall safety and the laws enacted by our state legislature.
-In the event that someone does take a tumble on your premises, you will be better equipped to handle the situation quickly and effectively.
+If someone takes a tumble on your premises, you will be better equipped to handle the situation quickly and effectively.

-Slips and falls are the leading cause of death at work, according to the National Safety Council, accounting for approximately 21% of all disabling injuries.
+According to the National Safety Council, slips and falls are the leading cause of death at work, accounting for approximately 21% of all disabling injuries.

 For people driving for Amazon Prime, or Uber, the perils are increased due to so much road travel time.
 Other less blurred lines between employee and independent contractor can be found with government workers, including police officers on patrol while riding a motorcycle.

-The first step in preventing slips and falls is making sure your property is free of hazards and that your employee and customers are prepared to face other hazards outside your direct supervision or control in bad weather.
+The first step in preventing slips and falls is ensuring your property is free of hazards and that your employees and customers are prepared to face other hazards outside your direct supervision or control in bad weather.

-According to the Occupational Safety and Health Administration (OSHA), employers must identify and address hidden risks as well as perform routine and periodic inspections and maintenance to provide good traction on floor surfaces and protect others.
+According to the Occupational Safety and Health Administration (OSHA), employers must identify and address hidden risks and perform routine and periodic inspections and maintenance to provide good traction on floor surfaces and protect others.

-With all of the attention on Covid-19 vaccines, testing, and protection procedures recently, it’s easy for some industries to overlook other significant risks to employees and their health.
+With all of the recent attention on Covid-19 vaccines, testing, and protection procedures, it’s easy for some industries to overlook other significant risks to employees and their health.

-However, with the colder temperatures and altered hues in specific regions of the country, we have a timely reminder of the importance to think outside the pandemic and refreshing our training programs to avoid injury or wrongful death claims from occurring.
+However, with the colder temperatures and altered hues in specific regions of the country, we have a timely reminder of the importance of thinking outside the pandemic and refreshing our training programs to avoid injury or wrongful death claims from occurring.

-Employers and risk management officers should plan ahead and formulate risk mitigation processes early in the season to avoid accidents, especially since lone worker situations are on the rise with no one to help the injured person nearby.
+Employers and risk management officers should plan and formulate risk mitigation processes early in the season to avoid accidents, especially since lone-worker situations are rising with no one to help the injured person nearby.

 Employees should be sure of health issues and avoid working under the influence of drugs and alcohol, as they can harm balance in slippery conditions.